jnmrles/netflix-clone/README.md

 ## Netflix Clone with React.js

-A clone of Netlfix's User Dashboard in which users can creat accounts, start a test mode subscription, and preview movies, built with React, Redux, JavaScript, and CSS.
+A clone of Netlfix's User Dashboard built with React, Redux, JavaScript, and CSS.

+A User can currently create an account, manage account details, start a subscription, view the movie catalog, view a selected movie's details,

 ## Project Status

-Includes User Auth features, Subscription

-#### Example:

-This project is currently in development.
-Users can filter tweets by username and keyword and see visual data representation.
-Functionality to sort by additional parameters is in progress.
+Video playback features are currently under development.
+Since we wont be able to show full length movies on this clone, I have decided to just include trailer playbacks in the selected movie detail's view.

 ## Project Screen Shot(s)